campvanilla/casualdb/README.md

 .findOne(predicate: Object | Function => boolean)
 </code></h4>

-Searches array and returns a value if found, else returns `null`.
+Searches through the collection items and returns an item if found, else returns an instance of `PrimitiveOperator<null>`.
 The predicate can be of two forms:

-1. An object with keys that you would like to match
+1. An object with keys that you would like to match.
+The keys of the object should be a subset of the keys available on the items of the collection.
 2. A search-function where you can provide your custom logic and return `true` for the condition you are looking for.

 Returns a `PrimitiveOperator` or `CollectionOperator` based on type of the found element.

 ```ts
 const data = await db.get<Schema["posts"]>('posts');